 Provision a new database (of the same plan) on

 targetapp to follow the current database on

-$ heroku addons:add heroku-postgresql:crane -a targetapp --follow `heroku config:get DATABASE_URL -a sourceapp` Adding heroku-postgresql:crane on targetapp... done, v32 ($50/mo) Attached as HEROKU_POSTGRESQL_CHARCOAL_URL Follower will become available for read-only queries when up-to-date Use `heroku pg:wait` to track status. $ heroku pg:wait -a targetapp Waiting for database HEROKU_POSTGRESQL_CHARCOAL_URL... / available
+$ heroku addons:create heroku-postgresql:standard-0 -a targetapp --follow `heroku config:get DATABASE_URL -a sourceapp` Adding heroku-postgresql:standard-0 on targetapp... done, v32 ($50/mo) Attached as HEROKU_POSTGRESQL_CHARCOAL_URL Follower will become available for read-only queries when up-to-date Use `heroku pg:wait` to track status. $ heroku pg:wait -a targetapp Waiting for database HEROKU_POSTGRESQL_CHARCOAL_URL... / available

 After the follower has become available it may take some time for it to receive all the data from the source database.
 Use the

 pg:info command to view how many commits behind the follower is from the source database.

 $ heroku pg:info -a targetapp === HEROKU_POSTGRESQL_CHARCOAL_URL Plan: Standard 0 Status: available Region: eu-west-1 ...
 Behind By: 47980 commits

 Only when the follower is, at most, a few hundred commits behind should you begin the application migration.

 To ensure that no data modification occurs during the migration process,

 From this point forward the source application will be inaccessible to your users.
 Only when the app has been migrated and all DNS propagation complete will the target app be accessible.
 Please plan for this downtime appropriately.